-Gregory Stanton published his Ten Stages of Genocide framework in 1986, helping to further refine the study of genocide.
-These stages are Classification, Symbolization, Discrimination, Dehumanization, Organization, Polarization, Preparation, Persecution, Extermination, and Denial.46 Stanton's suggested prevention methods for each stage are significant in the context of my argument, as they reflect events and processes that occurred during the Sook Ching.
-At the Classification stage, he recommends the building of institutions that transcend racial or ethnic boundaries to encourage cross cultural communication.
-At the Denial stage, he suggests that the perpetrators be tried by an international body to bring some semblance of justice for the victims.47 These suggestions are fairly in line with the trajectories of genocides that have occurred before and after Stanton structured his framework, and portions of it can be effectively applied to the Sook Ching.
+Gregory Stanton published his Ten Stages of Genocide framework in 1986, again helping to refine the study of genocide.
+These stages are Classification, Symbolization, Discrimination, Dehumanization, Organization, Polarization, Preparation, Persecution, Extermination, and Denial.
+The important thing to note here is Stanton's suggested prevention methods for each stage.
+At the Classification stage, he recommends the building of institutions that transcend racial or ethnic boundaries to encourage cross cultural communication; at the Denial stage, he suggests that the perpetrators be tried by an international body to bring some semblance of justice for the victims.
+These suggestions are fairly in line with the trajectories of genocides that have occurred before and after Stanton structured his framework, and portions of it can be effectively applied to the Sook Ching.

-Adopted in 1998, The Rome Statute of the International Criminal Court established the International Criminal Court and four main crimes: genocide, crimes against humanity, war crimes, and the crime of aggression.48 This was a step in the right direction for genocide prevention, as it created a framework with which to prosecute these varieties of war crimes.
+The Rome Statute of the International Criminal Court was adopted in 1998, establishing the International Criminal Court and four main crimes: genocide, crimes against humanity, war crimes, and the crime of aggression.47 This was a step in the right direction for genocide prevention, as it created a framework with which to prosecute these varieties of war crimes.
 Since this court is fairly new, we will have to wait and see what real effects it has in the long term.
 However, it does bode well for the future of genocide prevention.
-Although it was created long after the Sook Ching, I would argue that some acts committed in its duration would qualify as genocide under this statute.
+Although this statute was created long after the Sook Ching, I would argue that some acts committed in its duration would qualify as genocide.